AVJdataminer/content_dev/Intro_python_jupyter.md

 -   A kernel for  [Jupyter](https://jupyter.org/).
 -   Support for interactive data visualization and use of  [GUI toolkits](https://ipython.org/ipython-doc/stable/interactive/reference.html#gui-event-loop-support).
 -   Flexible,  [embeddable](https://ipython.org/ipython-doc/stable/interactive/reference.html#embedding-ipython)  interpreters to load into your own projects.
 -   Easy to use, high performance tools for  [parallel computing](https://ipyparallel.readthedocs.io/en/latest/).
+-
+The *kernel for Jupyter* is what provides our interactive Python programming en
 ## Jupyter notebooks
 We will be computing using Jupyter notebooks (http://jupyter.org/) and the programming language *Python* (https://www.python.org/).